 You pass through the valleys and ridges of diverse ethnic groups.
 This is a less crowded trek route.
 You will have enough time to enjoy the complete wilderness along the route.

 It is an easy climbing trip in the west of Pokhara city.
 You will have amazing views of Annapurna Himal, Dhaulagiri Himal, Manaslu Himal, Ganesh Himal, Fishtail, Himchuli, and many others.
 The trek provides an amazing countryside experience and a serene environment.

-It is a vantage point for the panoramic views of Kusma Bazar, Pokhara valley, and the chain of hills nearby Panchase hillock.
+It is a vantage point for the panoramic views of Kusma Bazar, Pokhara Valley, and the chain of hills near Panchase hillock.

 The village is a land of culture and biodiversity.
-It is a home for diverse birds and animals, also many species of butterflies.
+It is a home for diverse birds and animals, as well as many species of butterflies.
 The place is a source of different rivers: Rati, Jare, Andhi, and Seti.

 Besides, the cultural and environmental variations the place has religious significance too.
 The hill also called Pancha Dham welcomes many devotees during Full moon days.

 Sundarijal- Chisapani trek is an easy trek near Kathmandu which gives you exotic experiences in the peaceful surroundings.

 This trek offers you spectacular views of snow-capped peaks and hillside settlements in the green environment.